lkirkwood/ansible-sshman/README.md

 + `user` : Normal user that cannot use sudo.
 + `sudoer` : Normal user that can use sudo.
 + `superuser` : User with UID 0 — equivalent to root.

+### Details

+The first play of the playbook contains tasks for creating the groups this tool relies on.
++ The `sshman-user` group will be created with no special properties.
++ The `sshman-sudoer` group will be created alongside a file of the same name under `/etc/suoders.d/`.
+This group will have sudo permissions `ALL=ALL`.

+Next in the playbook will be a play for each user, creating their account on hosts they have access to (unless they are `blocked` - these users will not have accounts created for them).

+Finally, a play for each user authorizing their respective keys on hosts they have access to — or removing all keys, for `blocked` users.

 ## Config format